Sports Funding

 The children at Vernon enjoy many opportunities to try different sports either within lessons or through extra-curricular clubs and visits from outside sporting companies.

-We are pleased that 8 by 8 football coaches will be running extra-curricular clubs for both KS1 and KS2 children.
-Sports Coaching will also offer clubs after school such as, lacrosse, dodgeball and cricket.
+We are pleased that 8BY8 Coaching will continue to run after school clubs for both KS1 and KS2 children.
+At lunchtimes there will be football sessions for KS2.
 We hope to continue to invite specialist coaches into school throughout the year to teach new skills to the children.

 Sporting competitions are planned to take place this year where the children will take part in competitive events against other primary school children in the area.
+As well as this, there will be a focus on festival events where children learn new skills and are exposed to new sports which might inspire them to become more active.

 We believe that, at Vernon, we provide opportunities for all pupils to find an activity that they can enjoy, build team working abilities and develop their skills at all levels.